burner-/home-assistant.io/source/_components/websocket_api.markdown

 The `websocket_api` component set up a WebSocket API and allows one to interact with a Home Assistant instance that is running headless.
 This component depends on the [`http` component](/components/http/).

+Note that websocket authentication has changed.
+If you need legacy support you need set legacy_api_password support under homeassistant auth_providers configuration.

 <p class='note warning'>
 It is HIGHLY recommended that you set the `api_password`, especially if you are planning to expose your installation to the internet.
+This component take all settings from http component settings.
 </p>

 ## {% linkable_title Configuration %}